 I have been a photographer for over thirty years, working for a variety of global clients.
 During that time I have always created personal work of photographs of people, or places or things that interest me.
 The photographs here were taken out of curiosity, out of a genuine interest to look a bit deeper, a bit closer.
 The images here struck a chord with me, made some connection, so I tried to photograph them with care and craft, and to tell the story.
 Where appropriate, I have explained the circumstances under which the images were created.

 I would like to state that I am a great believer in the print as a way of enjoying photography.
 I frequently print my images.
 Printing gives me choices in terms of dimension and paper stock, but most of all, a print is something you can handle and if you like it enough, put a frame around it.
 A photograph printed is something to treasure and to keep.
-Looking at a photograph on a smart phone, or even the most expensive desktop just isn't the same.
 I really believe that.